O'Donnell Lab Research Projects

 Prospective students can contact me (so356 "at" drexel.edu) for more information.

 The brief descriptions below present a sample of the active research projects in my lab.

 THERMAL PHYSIOLOGY and ECOLOGY: MICROHABITAT, ELEVATION and PERFORMANCE LIMITS

-Neotropical ants (Formicidae) experience a wide range of thermal environments: they forage and nest in diverse microhabitats from above- to below-ground, and some species span wide elevational ranges.
-We are exploring how these top predators respond to their thermal environments by measuring individual, colony, population and species differences in thermal physiology and social thermal homeostasis.
+Neotropical ants (Formicidae) experience a wide range of thermal environments: they forage and nest in diverse microhabitats from above- to below-ground, day and night, and some species span wide elevational ranges.
+We are exploring how these omnipresent tiny animals respond to their thermal environments by measuring individual, colony, population and species differences in thermal physiology and social thermal homeostasis.